Albertl/Code-for-Leaf-Physiology/README.md

 2) Test_Leaf_Physiology_Master_Sheet_Matching_V1_Main.m
 Is for matching the 'master curve list' which has leaf age, quality control, and other information, with the output of the A/Cc curve fitting.
 Currently relies on xlsread so needs to be adapted for Mac.
+I later made a mac-friendly script in R for this purpose called 'matching_physiology_master_sheet.R'

 Scripts/functions based on Sun et al. 2009 paper for A-Cc curve fitting using a genetic
 algorithm: